What Is Hemophilia B?

 Getting a Diagnosis

 In the first 6 months of life, babies don’t fall or get hurt often, so an early diagnosis is rare.
 You may start noticing issues once your baby becomes more active.
-As he begins to crawl, he may get bumps and raised bruises.
+As they begin to crawl, they may get bumps and raised bruises.
 There may be bleeding in the joints.
 Bruising and long-lasting bleeding from even small injuries may cause a doctor to suspect hemophilia.

 The doctor may ask: